 Perhaps stop instead at Badgers Teahouse at The Old Village Bakery.
 Well-behaved dogs are allowed in the back courtyard and the cream tea served on fine china is delicious.

 9. Explore the Cotswolds

 I can’t mention cute English villages and not also mention the Cotswolds.
-Whether it’s an outdoorsy weekend in the countryside that you’re after, not far from London, or you want to stop and wander through endless quintessentially English villages, perfect for Instagram, the Cotswolds is the perfect choice and should be added to your UK dog bucket list.
+Whether it’s an outdoorsy weekend in the countryside that you’re after, not far from London, or you want to stop and wander through endless quintessentially English villages, perfect for Instagram, the Cotswolds is the perfect choice.
 And that includes if you have a dog, with many dog-friendly options available, including cottages to rent.